-In the PKI system, digital certificate is the main component which binds the public key to a user/web site with extra details.
-Basically ownership of public key is proved using digital certificates because it include information about the generated key, owner's identity and allowed operation (like digital signature, non-repudiation & server authentication etc ).
+In the PKI system, digital certificate is the main component that binds the public key to a user/website with extra details.
+Basically, ownership of public key is proved using digital certificates because it includes information about the generated key, owner's identity and allowed operation (like digital signature, non-repudiation & server authentication etc ).
 There are two parts of digital certificates

 - Data part

 The name of an entity (user or web site), generated public key for the entity, other useful information (e.g., Common Name, Organizational Unit, validity period for the public key etc) are included in the Data part.
 The digital signature generated by CA over the data part is known as signature part

 - CA’s --> Responsible for issuing and revoking digital certificates to the users or subscribers.

 - Registration Authorities (RA’s) --> verify the binding between identities of their holders and public keys.

 - Digital certificate holders --> Computers, people, network devices that have been issued with certificates.

 - End Clients --> These validate digital signatures and the certificates of the communicating parties.